TheOldTaylor/Odin3-CPU-Underclock/README.md

 - I have only tried this on an AYN Odin 3 with the Snapdragon 8 Elite/Dragonwing, while these exact scripts may work on any other android device with the same chipset, I haven't personally tried it.
 I'm sure similar scripts could be created for other chipsets as well but they would need to adhere to those specific chips' available clock settings.

 ## Updates
+(Apr 20 2026)
+- Made a release package, no changes to files or function.
+Make sure to download from release to get proper files and folder sctructure.

 (Apr 19 2026 Pt.
 2 lol)
 - Thanks for the help again to u/twoohfive205 for the suggestions and help!
 This update is mostly their idea and execution.
 - Removed some of the recently added presets and reverted back to three simple presets and the reset preset.
 "Custom" preset has been removed as well, its function has been replaced by the updated manual tweaking process.